 Frequently Asked Questions

 Below you will find answers to questions we frequently receive.
-Patients of Northwest Pulmonary and Sleep Medicine in Algonquin, Crystal Lake, and South Barrington, Illinois find this information helpful.
+Patients of Northwest Pulmonary and Sleep Medicine in Algonquin, Illinois find this information helpful.
 Should you need further assistance, please call us at (815) 477-7350 and we will happily answer your questions.

 PAP Device Questions